 What’s on the Evidence Repository?

-Documents that can be shared include all types of evidence reviews, evaluations, insight reports and quality improvement (QI) project reports.
+Documents that can be shared include all types of evidence reviews, evaluations, insight reports, surveys and quality improvement (QI) project reports.
 We set up the evidence repository in May 2020 in partnership with local Sustainability Transformation Partnerships (STPs), University of the West of England and hospital libraries.
-The launch date was brought forward to support rapid evidence sharing as the COVID-19 pandemic unfolded.

 Where would you look to find evidence to inform diabetes referral pathways?
 What about the effectiveness of fracture liaison services, health champions, or interventions to support pregnant women to stop smoking?
 All this and much more can be found in the Evidence Repository.